adrianberski/G00387825-gmit.ie---Adrian-Berski/README.md

 # Adrian (junior programmer) -gmit.ie

+__This README documents necessary steps to get the application up and running.__

 **Version 1.0.0**

 # Description
 *I have been coding since January 2020.
 These are my 1st projects and efforts.*

-__This README documents whatever steps are necessary to get the application up and running.__

 # Python version
 Python 3.8.2 which can be downloaded from here: https://www.python.org/downloads/